liron02319/Star_Tracker/README.md

 ![selfportrait_startracker_monikadeviat](https://github.com/user-attachments/assets/ab6035f8-fa22-40ba-8367-3668a1557ada)

+## THE TASK

 ## Q1
 Write a simple and effective algorithm to match two pictures - one with hundreds of stars and the other with 10-20 stars.
 Choose the simplest existing method in this section..

+## Q2
+- Create a library that takes a star image and converts it to a file of coordinates x, y, r, b where x and y represent the coordinates of each star while r represents the radius and b represents the    brightness.

+## Q3
+- Create a library that takes two images and calculates the best match between them by generating a list of coordinate pairs that point to the same star in each image.
+  The library compare each two images and return a matching in case it detect two similar stars in both files.
+The results are saved into a result file.

+## Q4
+- We conducted a large-scale experiment using image datasets to evaluate the performance of our star-matching algorithm.
+The results were visualized and analyzed using Python — optionally within Google Colab for convenience and reproducibility.

+## MORE INFO

 This project is a Python implementation of a program that detects stars in two images and matches them based on their coordinates.
 At this project I used 2 ways for matching -